cloudify-cosmo/cloudify-packager/README.md

 Cosmo-Packager
 ==============

-Cosmo-Packager is meant to create a package composed of Cosmo's 3rd party requirements and Code, including the most basic plugins.
+Cosmo-Packager is meant to create a package composed of Cosmo's 3rd party requirements and Code, including the most basic plugins and configuration.
 The foundation of Cosmo-Packager is based on the premise that not all networks have an internet connection, and that 3rd party requirements change a lot less than Cosmo's code base.
 The package will already contain the most basic configuration for Cosmo's components (e.g. logstash conf file, elasticsearch init file, etc..)